 Exercise can help fight depression.

+Working out can benefit your mental health.
 Serotonin, a chemical that transmits messages between nerve cells, is also known as “the happy chemical.”

 “The current theory is that depression reflects deficits in serotonin,” Ekkekakis says.
 “As it turns out, exercise naturally increases the amount of serotonin in the brain, essentially mimicking the effects of drugs used to treat the deficiency.”